 Emergency & Aftercare

 When you leave the elite aesthetics clinic we want you to feel safe and reassured.
-Below we have posted some basic aftercare and also emergency and normal complications for your information.
-Katie is trained in dealing with emergency complications.
+Below is some basic aftercare and also emergency complications for your information.
+All our Practitioners are fully trained and competent in dealing with emergency complications should you require intervention.
+Our medical professionals can prescribe emergency drugs if required on site.

 This is a severe allergic reaction that requires IMMEDIATE medical intervention.
 Call 999 if you experience the symptoms below.